UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic showing 5G internet is cheaper ($50-$60/mo) than satellite internet ($65-$150+/mo).

-This infographic illustrates that 5G internet plans are typically much cheaper and simpler than satellite options.
+5G internet plans are typically much cheaper and simpler than traditional satellite options.

-If your primary concern is your budget, the cost of 5G home internet vs. satellite usually favors 5G by a wide margin.
-5G plans are typically simple, many costing around $50–$60 per month.
-These plans rarely have contracts or data caps, meaning your bill stays predictable.
+If your primary concern is your budget, 5G home internet wins by a wide margin.
+Major providers like T-Mobile and Verizon offer highly simplified 5G plans that typically cost around $50 to $60 per month.
+These packages rarely include sneaky contracts or hidden fees, meaning your bill stays entirely predictable.

-Satellite internet is almost always more expensive.
-Traditional plans often start around $65 but can climb over $150 if you want decent speeds and more data.
-Furthermore, satellite providers often require two-year contracts, with steep early termination fees if you cancel.
+Satellite internet is almost universally more expensive.
+Traditional plans from Viasat and HughesNet often start around $65, but can quickly climb over $150 if you want decent speeds and enough data to actually stream video.
+Furthermore, these satellite providers frequently require two-year contracts, trapping you with steep early termination fees if you ever decide to cancel.

-Equipment costs are another major differentiator.
-Most 5G providers include the gateway box for free or a nominal rental fee.
-In contrast, Starlink requires you to purchase the hardware upfront, which typically costs around $599 to start.
-Traditional satellite providers may lease the equipment to you, but that adds another $15 or $20 to your monthly bill.
+Equipment costs are another massive differentiator.
+Most 5G providers include the gateway box for free or wrap it into a nominal rental fee.
+In contrast, Starlink requires you to purchase the hardware upfront, which sets you back $599 before you even pay your first monthly bill.
+Traditional satellite providers may lease the equipment to you, but that easily adds another $15 or $20 to your monthly statement.

 Money-Saver: Many 5G home internet providers offer steep discounts if you already bundle your mobile phone plan with them.
-Check your current cellular carrier first to see if you qualify for a bundled rate.
+Check your current cellular carrier first to see if you qualify for a bundled rate — sometimes dropping your bill to just $35 or $40 a month.

 Reliability: Weather Impact and Network Congestion